If you are planning on breastfeeding, you want to prepare yourself for a great start and not just wing it.

 I had never even heard of probiotics until a few months after I became a mom in 2008.
 I remember getting a powdered probiotic from a health food store and second guessing myself every time I gave it to my daughter.

-Fast forward a decade, and the general public is now so much more knowledgable about the amazing benefits of probiotics!
+Fast forward more than a decade, and the general public is now so much more knowledgable about the amazing benefits of probiotics!

 The first six months of a baby’s life are crucial for autoimmune and metabolic development.
 The composition of a baby’s gut micro biome plays a significant role in this process.